 The family began to reimagine ancient and develop new techniques, calling on cutting-edge technology to create jewellery that defied conventions.
 Revolutionary creations such as the Art of Inlay, the Kissing technique and the patented Merveilles design made the Boghossian name synonymous with not only important gemstones, but with a boldness and originality of design admired by jewellery aficionados the world over.

 Boghossian opened its first flagship store on Geneva’s Rue du Rhone in 2008, followed by a London boutique on Old Bond Street in 2013.
-Boghossian’s international expansion continued with retail spaces in London, New York, Hong Kong and Gstaad, catering to its discerning global clientele.
+Boghossian’s international expansion continued with retail spaces in London, New York, Hong Kong, Gstaad and Monaco, catering to its discerning global clientele.

 Edmond Chin, a visionary artist known for his avant-garde creations, works alongside the Boghossian family to push the artistic and technical boundaries of high jewellery design.
 Together, they mine the Maison's rich history to create one-of-a-kind pieces that highlight the singular beauty of nature’s rarest gemstones.